 Cabbage is a cool-season vegetable suited to both spring and fall.
 It belongs to the cole crop family (Brassica oleracea), which includes broccoli, Brussels sprouts, cauliflower, collards, kale, and kohlrabi.
 The trick to growing cabbage is steady, uninterrupted growth.
 That means rich soil, plenty of water, and good fertilization.

-To be sure about your soil pH, get the soil tested.
+To be sure about your soil pH in your in-ground garden, get the soil tested.
 You can buy a kit or have a soil test done through your regional Cooperative Extension office.
-Apply fertilizer and lime using the results of the soil test as a guide.
+Apply fertilizer and lime if needed, using the results of the soil test as a guide.

 Cabbage is easy to transplant.
-Set plants deeply so that about half of the main stem is buried.
-Space according to directions on the Bonnie label.
+Set plants so that 1-2″ of the main stem is buried.
+Space according to directions on the Bonnie plant tag.
 Generally, this is 12 to 24 inches apart in a row, depending upon the variety and the size of head it makes.
 For maximum size, be generous with the spacing.
-The Bonnie Mega-Cabbage needs all the room you can give it!
+The Bonnie Mega-Cabbage, for example, needs all the room you can give it!